Christopher Ho

-Christopher K. Ho (born 1974, Hong Kong) is an artist and curator who lives and works in New York City.
+Christopher K. Ho (born 1974, in Hong Kong) is an artist and curator who lives and works in New York City.
 He graduated from Cornell University in 1997 with a B.F.A. and Columbia University in 2003 with an M.Phil.

 His work has been exhibited at MassMoCa, Dallas Contemporary, Jamaica Center for Arts & Learning, Queens Museum of Art, and Socrates Sculpture Park.
-He is represented by Galeria EDS in Mexico City, Mexico.
+He is represented by 56 Henry in New York, and PHD Group in Hong Kong.

 Ho has taught at Rhode Island School of Design and Cranbrook Academy of Art.
 From 2010 to 2011, he was the Critical Studies Teaching Fellow at Cranbrook Academy of Art.

 In September 2021, Ho took up the role of Executive Director of Asia Art Archive, succeeding Claire Hsu.